zero-mstd/mav-z/README.md

-# Mastodon Archive Viewer (modified by slshyn 11/09/2020)
+# Mastodon Archive Viewer (based on the modified version by slshyn 11/09/2020)
 A html script to take a mastodon archive and convert it into a human-readable webpage for viewing.
-Currently available as a hacky html file with some inline JS.

 # Features:
 ## original